actiquest-dev/actiquest.github.io/tokenomics/actitoken.md

 Athletes can hear the AI coach's live recommendations, respond to him during training, make adjustments to the plan, receive tokenized rewards based on the results of completing training blocks, and much more.
 Supported sports: tennis, golf, power training, running, cycling, swimming, yoga, remedial gymnastics, etc.

-### Incentives
-In order to motivate and incentivize athletes to perform workouts regularly, Actiq create $ACTI utility token under AI by AI (Athletes incentivization by Artificial Intelligence) reward program.

 ### Actiq's training program is goal-based, not mechanical exercise routines
 - It helps not to sabotage training and stay in a good mood, because participating in Actiq gamified trainings and quests is fun;
 - Allows to focus only on the workouts you need to win competitions;